goschtl/zope/bluebream/trunk/docs/source/tutorial.rst

   interpreter = breampy

 This part takes care of all the eggs required for the application to function.
+The `zc.recipe.egg
+<http://pypi.python.org/pypi/zc.recipe.egg>`_ is an advanced Buildout
+recipe with many features to deal with egg.
 Majority of the dependencies will come as part of the main appliation egg.
 The option ``eggs`` list all the eggs.
 The first egg, ``ticketcollector`` is the main locally developing egg.
+The last option, ``interpreter`` specify the name of custom interpreter create by this part.
+The custom interpreter contains path to all eggs listed here.

 ..
 FIXME: need to add ``[zope_conf]`` and ``[test]`` parts here.